A polynomial time approximation scheme for computing the supremum of Gaussian processes: Outline of algorithm

-Thus, to obtain a PTAS it would be enough to have a deterministic algorithm to approximate the supremum of a Gaussian process in time exponential in the dimension $k = O((\log m)/\epsilon^2)$.
-Unfortunately, a naive argument by discretizing the Gaussian measure in $\R^k$ leads to a run-time of at least $k^{O(k)}$; which gives a $m^{O((\log \log m)/\epsilon^2)}$ algorithm.
-This question was recently addressed by Dadush and Vempala \cite{DadushV12}, who needed a similar sub-routine for their work on computing {\it M-Ellipsoids} of convex sets and give a deterministic algorithm with a run-time of $(\log k)^{O(k)}$.
-Combining their algorithm with the dimension reduction step gives a deterministic $m^{O((\log \log \log m)/\epsilon^2)}$ time algorithm for approximating the supremum.
-We next get rid of this $\omega(1)$ dependence in the exponent.
+Thus, to obtain a PTAS it would be enough to have a deterministic algorithm to approximate the supremum of a Gaussian process in time exponential in the dimension $k = O((\log m)/\varepsilon^2)$.
+Unfortunately, a naive argument by discretizing the Gaussian measure in $\mathbb{R}^k$ leads to a run-time of at least $k^{O(k)}$; which gives a $m^{O((\log\log m)/\varepsilon^2)}$ algorithm.
+This question was recently addressed by \citet{DadushV12}, who needed a similar sub-routine for their work on computing \textit{M-Ellipsoids} of convex sets and give a deterministic algorithm with a run-time of $(\log k)^{O(k)}$.
+We resolve this question fully by giving an optimal oblivious estimator for norms in Gaussian space, which when combined with the dimension reduction step gives a PTAS for computing the supremum.